 The Project design shall provide for, and the completed Project shall allow, the free and unimpeded access of individuals and vehicles, equipment, and items that will perform vegetation management and related maintenance activities down and along any rows to maximize the efficiency of such activities; that is, to allow entry from either end of each row, free and unimpeded passage down the entire length of that row, and free and unimpeded exit from the other end of that row.
-Splice boxes may not be placed between rows in the Project.
+Splice boxes shall not be placed between rows in the Project.
 Combiner boxes and/or string inverters for panels in a row must be placed in direct line with the relevant row, and not to either side of the row, and must not be more than 3 feet from the end of the row.
+If a direct drive shaft racking system and a CAB style cable management system are utilized, the CAB system and any supporting equipment, including combiner boxes or string inverters, shall be run in parallel with the drive shaft and not more than 3 feet to the side of the drive shaft.
+Only one drive shaft or CAB system shall be installed per row.
+The site layout shall not span certain features, including ditches, canals, berms, hedgerows, or any other geographical feature of the property that would prevents unimcumbered access down each row.